 The protocols for our clinical trials and other supporting information are subject to review by the FDA and regulatory authorities outside the United States.
 For our punctum plug product candidates, we have typically conducted our initial and earlier stage clinical trials outside the United States.
 We generally plan to conduct our later stage and pivotal clinical trials of our punctum plug product candidates in the United States.
 The FDA, however, could require us to conduct additional studies or require us to modify our planned pivotal clinical trials to receive clearance to initiate such trials in the United States or to continue such trials once initiated.
-For example, in connection with our initial development of ReSure Sealant, the FDA requested that we withdraw an application that we had submitted under Section 510(k) of the Food, Drug and Cosmetic Act, or FDCA, for the marketing of an earlier version of ReSure Sealant as an ocular bandage because the FDA believed that the technical characteristics of the earlier version of ReSure Sealant were not substantially equivalent to a predicate device.
-After withdrawing our 510(k) application, we filed an investigational device exemption, or IDE, application to conduct a pivotal clinical trial to support approval of ReSure Sealant as an ocular sealant.
-The results of this pivotal trial ultimately supported the marketing approval of ReSure Sealant, although not in the time frame we had initially expected.
-The FDA is not obligated to comment on our trial protocols within any specified time period or at all or to affirmatively clear or approve our planned pivotal clinical trials.
-Subject to a waiting period of 30 days, we could choose to initiate our pivotal clinical trials in the United States without waiting for any additional period for comments from the FDA.
+For example, in connection with our initial development of ReSure Sealant, in June 2010 the FDA requested that we withdraw an application that we had submitted under Section 510(k) of the Food, Drug and Cosmetic Act, or FDCA, for the marketing of an earlier version of ReSure Sealant as an ocular bandage because the FDA believed that the technical characteristics of the earlier version of ReSure Sealant were not substantially equivalent to a predicate device.
+In particular, unlike predicate devices that could be removed if there is discomfort, our product candidate adhered to the corneal surface and was not easily removable by the patient.
+As a result of this determination by the FDA, we needed to pursue a different regulatory approval pathway and conduct additional clinical development of our product candidate to demonstrate safety and effectiveness.
+After withdrawing our 510(k) application, we filed an investigational device exemption, or IDE, application to conduct a pivotal clinical trial to support approval of ReSure Sealant in January 2014, although not in the time frame we had initially expected.
+The FDA is not obligated to comment on our trial protocols within any specified time period or at all or o affirmatively clear or approve our planned pivotal clinical trials.
+Subject to a waiting period of 30 days, we could choose to initiate our pivotal cli